Finding music in the catalogue

 Instruments

-Type the name of the instrument into the basic search text box, select Subject from the “All Fields” dropdown menu and select Music from the “Add Limits” dropdown menu.
+If you need to narrow the results further, select the name of the instrument from the "Subject" filter.
 It may also be useful on occasions also to include the word 'music' as one of the search terms.

 Groups of instruments